Diploma in Geriatric Medicine

 How to apply

 An application button will appear in this section when an application period is open.
-Candidates will apply via our online exam provider Orzone - they may have to create an account on Orzone in order to apply.
+The button will redirect candidates to our application form webpage via our online exam provider known as Orzone - they may have to create an account on Orzone in order to apply.

 Please see the fees and key dates section below regarding upcoming application periods.